Multilevel Surrogate-based Control Variates: Introduction

-One recent MC sampling framework based on control variates (CV) \cite{Lavenberg1977_ApplicationControlVariables, Lavenberg1981_PerspectiveUseControl, Lavenberg1982_StatisticalResultsControl, Lemieux2017_ControlVariates} has been extensively developed and used.
-In a sampling-based CV strategy, one seeks to reduce the variance of the MC estimator of a random variable, arising from the high-fidelity model, by exploiting its correlation with an auxiliary random variable that arises from low-fidelity models approximating the same input-output relationship.
-In classic CV theory, the mean of the auxiliary random variable is assumed to be known.
-Unfortunately, in many cases such an assumption is not valid.
-This creates the need to use another estimator for the auxiliary random variable \cite{Gorodetsky2020_GeneralizedApproximateControl, Peherstorfer2018_SurveyMultifidelityMethods, Peherstorfer2016_OptimalModelManagement, Pasupathy2012_CVEM, Ng2014_MultifidelityApproachesOptimization}, which involves an additional computational cost.
-Recently, the adoption of surrogate models as such auxiliary random variables, in particular PC models, has been explored in \cite{Fox2021_PCCV, Yang2022_ControlVariatePolynomial, Garg_PCCV, Zixi_PCCV}.
-The benefits are twofold: (1) the prediction of the surrogate models may be highly correlated with the output high-fidelity model, leading to a reduced variance of the CV estimator as compared to the MC estimation; (2) certain surrogate models provide exact statistics that are needed by the CV approach.
 Another variance reduction technique, called the multilevel MC (MLMC) method~\cite{Giles2008_MultilevelMonteCarlo, Cliffe2011_MultilevelMonteCarlo, Giles2015_MultilevelMonteCarloa}, uses a hierarchy of models.
 Originally devised for the estimation of expected values, MLMC has since been extended to the estimation of other statistics, see, e.g., \cite{Bierig2015_ConvergenceAnalysisMultilevel, Bierig2016_EstimationArbitraryOrder} for the estimation of variance and higher order central moments and \cite{Mycek2019} for the computation of Sobol' indices.
 Typically, multilevel methods are based on a sequence of levels which correspond to a hierarchy of simulators with increasing accuracy and cost.
 From a practical standpoint, the different levels often correspond to simulators with increasing mesh resolutions.
 This translates into a lower accuracy of the so-called \textit{coarse} levels, whereas the \textit{finer} levels correspond to accurate simulators.
 By construction, MLMC results in an unbiased estimator.
 It relies on a telescopic sum of terms based on the differences between the successive simulators.
 It debiases the MC estimator associated with the lowest-level simulator.
 Many other unbiased multilevel estimators have been devised in recent years.
 The multi-index MC estimator \cite{Haji-Ali2016_MultiindexMonteCarlo} is an extension of the MLMC estimator such that the telescoping sum idea is used in multiple directions.
 In \cite{Giles2009_MultilevelQuasiMonteCarlo}, the authors developed a variant of MLMC which uses QMC samples instead of independent MC samples for each level.
-Multi-fidelity MC (MFMC) estimators \cite{Geraci2017_MultifidelityMultilevelMonte, Geraci2015_MultifidelityControlVariate} are another extension that is based on the CV approach.
-Recently, the authors in \cite{Schaden2020_MultilevelBestLinear, Schaden2021_thesis} took a different approach by formulating a multilevel estimator as the result of a linear regression problem.